 Henderson full Greenprene wetsuit

 Even though I love the Thermoprene Pro line a lot, I was still kind of chilly this past Feb and March whenever I was in the water a few days in a row.
 So I really took notice when a trusted friend had the new Henderson eco-friendly Greenprene suit – and raved about it.

 I intend to try one this year, so I’ll update this when I’ve had a chance.

 I feel a LOT better about the non-petroleum-based materials, too.
 So, an extra shout-out for innovation behind the Henderson Greenprene wetsuits.

-Take a look at the Henderson YouTube video below (or here) explaining the completely petroleum-free manufacturing process.
+Take a look at the Henderson YouTube video (here) explaining the completely petroleum-free manufacturing process.